01.042: Use of Indoor Spaces

 As contemplated in policy 01.040, disruption is largely dependent on context.
 Many factors may influence what rises to the level of disruptive including but not limited to size and configuration of the space, proximity to academic or administrative functions, and number of participants.
 Mere inconvenience is not a basis to abridge free expression.

-Determinations regarding disruption must be made without reference to the content of any expression associated with the activity.
+Determinations regarding disruption must be made without reference to the content or viewpoint of any expression associated with the activity.
 Activities in indoor spaces that substantially and materially disrupt or interfere with university activities and operations are not permitted.
 Interference with academic instruction and research is viewed as particularly disruptive.
-Blocking pathways, doors, service counters, elevators, escalators, door activators, or otherwise impeding university efforts intended to assist with accessibility for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (as amended) is not permitted.
+Blocking pathways, doors, service counters, elevators, escalators, patios, door activators, or otherwise impeding university efforts intended to assist with accessibility for persons with disabilities in compliance with the Americans with Disabilities Act of 1990 (as amended) is not permitted.

 For example, prohibited activities may include blocking doors and hallways, sustained loud noise directly outside a classroom or office during business and class hours, and expression during a class that impedes course-related teaching, learning, and discussion.
 Users must always allow safe access through building and interior room, doors, and passageways within buildings.